 Hydrology and Water Resources

-You are interested in the effects of climate change and other influences on the water balance of catchments, or you would like to support optimal land management when dealing with hydrological extremes.
+You are interested in the effects of climate change and other influences on the water balance of catchments, you want to understand the influence of water and solute distribution on vegetation/spreading of pollutants, or you would like to support optimal land management when dealing with hydrological extremes.
 Then the specialisation Hydrology and Water Resources might be interesting for you.

 Meteorology and Air Quality